 11. Swim and Snorkel at Playa Chen Rio

-Cozumel has some of the best beaches in Mexico.
-Playa Chen Rio is located on the east coast, less popular than those beaches that are located on the west coast, and perfect if you want to get away from the crowds.
+As an added bonus, Playa Chen Rio is located on the east coast, which is less popular than those beaches that are located on the west coast — perfect if you want to get away from the crowds.

 ☞ SEE ALSO: Manzanillo Colima – The Ultimate Travel Guide

-13. Visit the Capital of Cozumel – San Miguel
+13. Visit San Miguel, the Capital of Cozumel

 Since San Miguel is located on the west coast, one of the best activities here is to walk the broad sidewalk along the seafront at sunset.

 In the middle of San Miguel is the Zocalo (a central park), every Mexican city or town has a Zocalo.
 It’s a meeting place for locals or a spot to sit and just people watch.

 ☞ In Mexico, you’ll find numerous seaside promenades with zocalos and free activities going on.
 Don’t miss wandering along the Malecon and seeing street performers, these are some of the best things to do in Puerto Vallarta, La Paz and many other Mexican cities.